Playing Tennis like "Deep Blue" Part 2: Computation and Tennis Tactics

 What should be clear from these examples is that PV quantifies how pivotal a point is.
 A point with PV equal to low single digits will barely nudge the set outcome.
 A point with PV greater than 10% or 20% can most certainly swing a match.

-Using PV to make Strategic Decisions
+Using PV to Optimize your Strategic Decision-Making

 Looking again at the PV equation: